2004 Indian Ocean earthquake and tsunami: Sri Lanka

-A regular passenger train operating between Maradana and Matara was derailed and overturned by the tsunami and claimed at least 1,700 lives, the largest single rail disaster death toll in history.
+A regular passenger train operating between Maradana and Matara with over 1,750 passengers was derailed and subsequently overturned by the tsunami, claiming at least 1,000 lives in the largest single rail disaster death toll in history.
 Estimates based on the state of the shoreline and a high-water mark on a nearby building place the tsunami 7.5–9 m above sea level and 2–3 m higher than the top of the train.

 Thailand

 The tsunami travelled eastward through the Andaman Sea and hit the south-western coasts of Thailand, about 2 hours after the earthquake.
 Located about 500 km from the epicentre, at the time, the region was popular with tourists because of Christmas.
 Many of these tourists were caught off-guard by the tsunami, as they had no prior warning.
 The tsunami hit during high tide.
 Major locations damaged included the western shores of Phuket island, the resort town of Khao Lak in Phang Nga Province, the coastal provinces of Krabi, Satun, Ranong and Trang and small offshore islands like Ko Racha Yai, the Phi Phi islands, the Surin Islands and the Similan archipelago.
 Approximately 8,000 people were killed.

 Thailand experienced the second largest tsunami run-up.
 The tsunami heights recorded: